 She is the author of On Violence, published in March 2019.

-Natasha served two years on the World Bank Gender Advisory Council (2015-2017) and was a member of a 2017 UN High Level Working Group on the Health and Human Rights of Women, Children and Adolescents.
+Natasha has served on the World Bank Gender Advisory Council (2015-2017) and was a member of the 2017 UN High Level Working Group on the Health and Human Rights of Women, Children and Adolescents.